 Term of Membership

 Upon admission to membership, the applicant shall be a member from the date of admission until the end of the then current fiscal year, unless its membership is terminated as provided herein.
-Thereafter, it shall remain a member in good standing only so long as its current dues, fees, assessments and other obligations due and owing to PSMA have been paid in full and it continues to meet the membership criteria from time to time set forth in these Bylaws.
+Thereafter, it shall remain a member in good standing only so long as its current dues, fees, assessments and other obligations due and owing to PSMA have been paid in full and it continues to meet the membership criteria from time to time set forth in the “Membership Policy.”

 Payment of Dues